Huon astrapia: Diet

-Courtship and Breeding
+Courtship and breeding

-Breeding behavior is relatively vaguely known, though thanks to Tim Laman and Edwin Scholes' observations, their behavior better understood.
+Breeding behavior is relatively vaguely known, though thanks to Tim Laman and Edwin Scholes' observations, their behavior is better understood.
 During courtship displays, the males start with a series of short hops between branches, which is known as perch-hopping.
-Next, he does what is called flick-pivoting, where he repeatedly turns from side to side all while fluttering his wings and opening and closing the long tail; similar to the related Black sicklebill, Epimachus fastosus, their feet never leave their perch while displaying.
+Next, he does what is called flick-pivoting, where he repeatedly turns from side to side all while fluttering his wings and opening and closing the long tail; similar to the related black sicklebill, Epimachus fastosus, their feet never leave their perch while displaying.
 Another display includes the inverted tail-fan involves the male fanning the long tail in various movements while hanging upside-down, while also pointing the glossy underparts upward and erecting their breast feathers into a black, circular shape with the iridescent coppery-orange gorget almost encircling the head.
 During this display, the male adjusts his position to suit the eye of the observing female constantly.
 Lastly, what is called a post-copulatory tumble occurs, where, after mating, the male and female tumble towards the ground, entangled together while doing dramatic twisting and flapping, an unusual behavior even for the eccentric Paradisaeidae family.
 Courtship takes place in the forest canopy.
-Nesting occurs from October–November; its nest is a firm, shallow cup made up of vines, dirt, rootlets, and roots, atop a foundation of broad leaves and moss, all constructed solely by the female.
+Nesting occurs from October to November; its nest is a firm, shallow cup made up of vines, dirt, rootlets, and roots, atop a foundation of broad leaves and moss, all constructed solely by the female.
 She lays a single, pinkish, blotched egg with fine streaks of lavender-greyish.
-Incubation unknown, though the nestling period is up to 27 days, with all parental duties tended to by the female only.
+Incubation period is not known, though the nestling period is up to 27 days, with all parental duties tended to by the female only.

 Hybridization

-A. rothschildi is not known to hybridize with any other Paradisaeids, though there has been a report of a tentative hybrid between it and the Emperor Bird-of-paradise, Paradisaea guilielmi, though this seems probably unlikely since the two frequent different altitudes.
+A. rothschildi is not known to hybridize with any other Paradisaeids, though there has been a report of a tentative hybrid between it and the emperor bird-of-paradise, Paradisaea guilielmi, though this seems probably unlikely since the two frequent different altitudes.

-Subspecies and Taxonomy
+Subspecies and taxonomy

 The Huon astrapia is monotypic.
-Within the Astrapia genus, its seemingly in the middle of the tree, though it's more closely related to the Ribbon-tailed (A. mayeri) and Stephanie's astrapias (A. stephaniae) than the Splendid (A. splendidissima) and Arfak (A. nigra) astrapias.
+Within the Astrapia genus, it is seemingly in the middle of the tree, though it is more closely related to the ribbon-tailed (A. mayeri) and Stephanie's astrapias (A. stephaniae) than the Splendid (A. splendidissima) and Arfak (A. nigra) astrapias.

-Range & Distribution
+Range and distribution

 A. rothschildi is restricted to the Huon Peninsula of Papua New Guinea, in montane and subalpine forests from 1,460 to 3,500 m.
-Their display sites are found ridge crests and forest edges.
-It is assumed as sedentary.
+Their display sites are found in ridge crests and forest edges.
+It is assumed to be sedentary.

-Status and Conservation
+Status and conservation

 The Huon astrapia is considered as Least Concern, though as poorly-known as it is, it almost comes in into the Data-Deficient category.
-It is listed on Appendix II of CITES.
+It is listed in Appendix II of CITES.
 It is not routinely hunted, though the skins and tail feathers of the males are important cultural items for the people of Nokopo.